 Mirena IUD lawsuits are being filed across the country, alleging that the device causes serious side effects.
 You may be entitled to compensation for your medical bills, lost income and pain and suffering, among other losses.
 We are working with experienced Mirena IUD lawyers, who charge no fee unless you obtain compensation.
-For a free (no obligation) case evaluation, call our toll free number 24/7, or fill out a contact form.
+For a free (no obligation) case evaluation, call our toll free number 24/7, or fill out a contact form online.

 What Is the Mirena IUD?

 The Mirena IUD is a small birth control device which is inserted into the uterus by a doctor in order to prevent pregnancy.
 The device is coated in hormones, which help prevent pregnancy.
-It sits inside the uterus between the fallopian tubes and slowly releases hormones over the course of 5 years.
+It sits inside the uterus between the fallopian tubes and slowly releases these hormones over the course of 5 years.
 The device takes only minutes to implant and costs several hundred dollars.

 According to the initial studies of the Mirena IUD, the device is between 99.3% and 99.8% effective at preventing pregnancy.
 It is manufactured and marketed by Bayer Pharmaceuticals and it was approved as a contraceptive in 2000.
 Hundreds of millions of women have been implanted with the Mirena IUD throughout the world.